rdp/ffmpeg-windows-build-helpers/README.md

 NB that this may contain slightly older/out of date dependency versions, so there may be a chance of security risk, though FFmpeg itself will be built from git master by default, with all the latest and greatest.

-NB that if you have wine installed (in linux) you may need to run this command first to disable it (if you are building for a different architecture than the building machine, especially), so that it doesn't auto run files like conftest.exe, etc. during the build (they may crash with an annoying popup prompt otherwise)
+NB that if you have wine installed (in linux) you may need to run this command first to disable it (if you are building for a different -march=XX than the building machine, especially), so that it doesn't auto run files like conftest.exe, etc. during the build (they may crash with an annoying popup prompt otherwise)
 $ sudo update-binfmts --disable wine
 ref: http://askubuntu.com/questions/344088/how-to-ensure-wine-does-not-auto-run-exe-files
+or if you get hangs (esp. during configure) see above ref

 Feedback welcome roger-projects@googlegroups.com